Compositions

 Premiered in Heimweh Hall, November 12, 2023

-…for not all is lost
+…for all is not lost

 2021